• Skip to primary navigation

 • 2 large shallots, peeled and thinly sliced lengthwise

-• 20 kalamata olives, halved
+• 20 pitted kalamata olives, halved

 Moroccan Vinaigrette